cjbaar/prusa-mmu-12x/README.md

 idea how those changes will affect the ability to side-load custom firmware onto the MMU directly.
 If we have to get into changing the printer firmware itself, things become more complicated.
 We will have to wait and see for now.

+__Update 03/2026__: I am still using stock printer firmware (6.5.3) without issue.
+There is no need to use custom printer firmware with the MMU3.

 ## Hardware